 A new job is one of the primary reasons that people relocate.
 Almost half of those that relocate for a job move to another state or even out of the country.
 Here are a few things to consider before making the big move.

 Moving far away from those that you’ve known for years and are close to is a big jump, especially if you’ve lived in one place for most of your life.
-Many people take for granted how much you may rely on family, friends, and neighbors until you’re in a location where you have to go out of your way to meet new people.
+Many people take for granted how much you may rely on family, friends, and neighbours until you’re in a location where you have to go out of your way to meet new people.

 In many cases, your co-workers will step in and help you get acclimated, but you can’t count on this.
 Are you prepared to get out and meet other people on your own?